AlysonM16/quake2mod/readme.txt

 -bind k to cmd thrust off
 -bind x to chasecam
 You are set up!
 Here are the instructions:
 Press x to start the game.
 You can use your blaster as a weapon.
 You also have a jetpack.
 To turn it on, press j then jump using the space bar.
 You can move around during this.
 Toggle as if you were tapping, press k which turns off the jetpack.
 If you kill an enemy, you earn a coin.
 You get 1 for free.
 Here is a list of what you can buy depending on how many coins you have.
+To buy from the shop type buy in the command line.
 1-> flashlight
 2-> lights
 3-> extra coin